-Two recent reports (the NIH Biomedical Research Workforce Report and the NIGMS Strategic Plan) have brought renewed attention to the value of career planning for scientists.
-IDPs have been suggested as particularly useful tools for assisting in the career development of science PhDs.
-In response to this need, a interactive, web-based tool that will help postdocs set and achieve long-term and short-term career goals was launched in September 2012: myIDP.
-Created with support from the Burroughs Wellcome Fund, myIDP helps postdocs and graduate students in the sciences develop a step-by-step plan for reaching their career goals.
+Two reports (the NIH Biomedical Research Workforce Report and the NIGMS Strategic Plan) have brought renewed attention to the value of career planning for scientists.
+IDPs are a particularly useful tool for assisting in the career development of science PhDs.
+In response, the interactive, web-based tool myIDP was launched in September 2012 to help postdocs set long-term and short-term career goals.

-A good IDP is not a “one size fits all” document; it needs to be tailored to the specific aptitudes and goals of the postdoc as well as the laboratory and project that is funding the postdoctoral opportunity.
-Mentors and postdocs alike should plan on devoting significant time to a collaborative effort to produce the IDP.
+A good IDP is not a one size fits all document; it needs to be tailored to the specific aptitudes and goals of the postdoc as well as the laboratory and project that is funding the postdoctoral opportunity.
+Mentors and postdocs should plan on devoting significant time to a collaborative effort to produce the IDP.
 The OPP recommends following these steps:

-Oregon State University endorses the six core competencies for postdoctoral scholars and fellows established by the National Postdoctoral Association (NPA).
-As noted by the NPA, in an era of increasing complexity for the research enterprise, postdoctoral scholars and fellows pursue professional opportunities not only in academia but also in industry, government, nonprofits and entrepreneurship.
+Core Competencies — Oregon State University endorses the six core competencies for postdoctoral scholars and fellows established by the National Postdoctoral Association (NPA).
+As noted by the NPA, in an era of increasing complexity for the research enterprise, postdoctoral scholars and fellows pursue professional opportunities not only in academia, but also in industry, government, nonprofits and entrepreneurship.
 These six core competencies offer a framework for defining specific professional development needs for individuals based on their personal goals, aptitudes and prior experience.